orangeturtle739/Grow/README.md

 2. A drag and drop interface for importing images to scenes.
 3. A drag and drop interface for exporting and importing adventures, which are stored in ZIP files.
 2. More commands which allow for easier editing of the adventure.

+# Usage
+## Basic Usage

+1. `java -jar Grow.jar`: launches the GUI version
+1. `java -jar Grow.jar -t`: launches the text based version

+## Advanced Options

+1. `--grow-root <path to root folder>`: sets the grow root to the specified folder for the current session.
+Can be used with any of the forms above.
+2. `--reset-root` deletes the location of the grow root.
+When you run grow again, it will pick a new root.
+Must be used alone.
+3. `--set-root <path to root folder>`: sets the grow root to the specified folder.
+The folder will be made if it does not exist.
+Must be used alone.
+4. `--help`: prints helpful messages.
+Must be used alone.